 How to prepare for open enrollment

-The fall season is upon us, and for internal Human Resources departments, this means that preparations for open enrolment must soon begin.
+The fall season is upon us, and for internal Human Resources departments, this means that preparations for open enrollment must soon begin.

 As the Society for Human Resource Management noted, some HR professionals dread open enrollment due to the “administrative headaches” it can create.
 There are numerous considerations to make during this time of year, and it’s important to make sure that employees are aware of their available benefits and understand how to take advantage of them.

 Thankfully, there are a few key strategies that HR professionals can leverage to prepare themselves and their workforce for the open enrollment season.